menu

 Demographics

-The citizens of Gilboa are slightly better educated than the national average of 21.84% for all cities and towns, with 22.12% of adults in Gilboa having a bachelor's degree or advanced degree.
+The education level of Gilboa citizens is a little higher than the average for US cities and towns: 22.12% of adults in Gilboa have at least a bachelor's degree.

 The per capita income in Gilboa in 2022 was $40,801, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,204 for a family of four.
 However, Gilboa contains both very wealthy and poor people as well.